Keyword for this page: Retirement

 Yes.
 All members have a one-time 2nd Election that they can use only once during their FRS career to switch to the other FRS retirement plan, providing they are actively employed by Polk County Schools and earning retirement service credit at the time of the switch (not on a leave of absence).
 Before making any changes in your FRS retirement plan, see Question #8 above to contact the MyFRS Financial Guidance Line for additional counsel.

 To obtain an official estimate of the amount due to purchase years of service credit, first complete an FR-9 Information Request and attach the appropriate form(s) referenced below for the type(s) of service credit requested.
 After completing the member/employee section of the appropriate FRS forms, make copies before sending to the Retirement Office.
 After completion of the Employer information, the forms will be faxed to FRS by the Retirement Office.
-FRS will provide the estimate within 4-6 weeks.
+FRS will provide the estimate by mail within 4-6 weeks.
 Send the original completed forms via District Courier (Route E) or mail to:

-HRS Building B, 1915 South Floral Avenue
+Building C, 1915 South Floral Avenue

 Bartow, FL 33830